 Subterranean termites are the most economically important wood-destroying organisms in the United States, with approximately $2 billion per year spent for their prevention & treatment.
 Termite control is of particular interest to homeowners, considering that a home typically represents their largest monetary investment.

 Termites feed on materials that contain cellulose, primarily dead wood and wood by-products.
 Subterranean termites are closely associated with their soil habitat, where they excavate a network of tunnels through the soil to reach water and food.
 These termites need moisture to survive.

 Detection of Termites

 It is important for homeowners to recognize the signs of a subterranean termite infestation.
 Subterranean termites may be detected by the sudden emergence of winged termites (alates or swarmers), or by the presence of mud tubes and wood damage.

 Termites or Ants?**

-It is often difficult to determine the difference between termites & ants.
+It is often difficult to determine the difference between termites and ants.
 Here are some ways to tell:

-Termites have two pair of wings (front and back) that are of almost equal length.
+Termites have two pairs of wings (front and back) that are of almost equal length.

-Ants also have two pair of wings but the fore wings are much larger than the hind wings.
+Ants also have two pairs of wings but the fore wings are much larger than the hind wings.